Skip to content

-The deposition phase is critical to building cases.
+The deposition phase is crucial to building a case.
 However, despite what TV shows might say, it’s not always a compelling back-and-forth between pro lawyers—especially behind the scenes.
-Lawyers often find themselves drowning in a sea of recorded statements, and getting them in order is a tedious, time-consuming process.
+Lawyers often find themselves overwhelmed by a sea of recorded statements, and organizing them is a tedious and time-consuming process.
 That’s why specialized tools like deposition transcription are necessary to make the process more efficient.
 However, legal professionals need to consider how technology has transformed deposition transcription—and why not everything needs to be automated.

 So, how does deposition transcription help, and how has current technology impacted its process?